OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ** .x, .y, .z, .w for geometric variables
 ** .r, .g, .b, .a for color variables

-The input of a vertex shader is called "attribute".
-That's a value attached to the vertex currently processed.
-It can be a position, a color, or anything else.
+The input of the vertex shader is called "attribute".
+The value of the attribute is attached to the vertex currently processed.
+It can be a position, a color, or anything else, as we will see.

 Shaders are juste text and can be written anywhere.
 We use here an html tag "script" with a custom type "x-shader/x-vertex", but the code could have been directly written in a javascript string, or in a separate .txt file.

-Here is our first vertex shader :
+Here is our first vertex shader.
+Insert it on top of the main javascript script tag.

 ~~~ html
 <script id="vshader" type="x-shader/x-vertex">